Expert guidance for opening your subsidiary in Belarus. Complete business setup and registration support services.

 Pros and cons of opening a subsidiary

-Management of a subsidiary
+Management and Governance of a Branch

 Key Differences Between Representative Offices and Subsidiaries in Belarus

-Company Registration Process
+Subsidiary Registration Process

 FAQ